cni-iisc/cni-website/_newsletters/2023/mar.md

 # Upcoming events

-events_headline: We have four seminars this month.
+events_headline: We have four seminars next month.

 events:
     - name: "The power of adaptivity in representation learning:- from meta-learning to federated learning"